rutujagholapcmaug25/Database-Technologies/plsql_functions_procedures.md

 - Implemented **user-defined functions** to get player initials and total points.
 - Implemented **stored procedures** to insert players, complete matches, and calculate total points.
 - Demonstrated **usage with input and output examples**.

-This system provides a simple but effective way to **manage sports data using MySQL** with functions and procedures.